terranum-ch/ToolMap-user-doc/doc/usermanual/installation.rst

 .. image:: img/install-1.png

-Once you have activated the next step, the wizard will generate a default destination folder for the installation; you can, of course, change the destination folder.
+Once you activated the next step, the installer will ask you to accept the license agreement.
+ToolMap is released under the GNU General public license.
+More information about this license could be found here: https://www.gnu.org/licenses/licenses.html#GPL

 .. image:: img/install-2.png

+Once you activated the next step, the installer will ask you if you want to add ToolMap to the path. in most cases, the default value is appropriate.
+Here you can also choose to add the ToolMap icon to the desktop.

+.. image:: img/install-3.png

+Once you have activated the next step, the wizard will generate a default destination folder for the installation.
+You can, of course, change the destination folder.

+.. note:: If you don’t have admin access to your computer, the destination folder should be changed to a folder in which you have write permission such as C:\\Users\\username\\AppData\\Local\\ToolMap

+.. image:: img/install-4.png

 If you click on the :guilabel:`install` button, the installation will begin.
 Otherwise you can go back to change settings or simply cancel the operation.
 If you decided to launch the installation, a progress window will pop up.
 The installation process should be pretty fast.

-.. image:: img/install-3.png

-Once the installation has been completed you'll have the choice to create a desktop shortcut before closing the setup wizard.

-.. image:: img/install-4.png

 ToolMap can now be launched using either the desktop icon or the menu entry located in :menuselection:`Programs --> ToolMap2 --> ToolMap`